Princess Patricia's Canadian Light Infantry: Ric-A-Dam-Doo

-In 1984, in a conversation with the PPCLI Colonel-of-The-Regiment, Colonel William Sutherland, Lieutenant James MacInnis surmised that the PPCLI's founder, Brigadier Hamilton Gault, a former 'Black Watch' officer from the Canadian Militia, may have used the Gaelic term when referring to the flag and Lt MacInnis believed that subsequent soldiers' bastardization of the Gaelic became accepted practise.
-The Ric-A-Dam-Doo was hand-sewn by Princess Patricia and presented to the Regiment.
+In 1984, in a conversation with the PPCLI Colonel-of-The-Regiment, Colonel William Sutherland, Lieutenant James MacInnis surmised that the PPCLI's founder, Brigadier Hamilton Gault, a former Black Watch officer from the Canadian Militia, may have used the Gaelic term when referring to the flag and Lieutenant MacInnis believed that subsequent soldiers' bastardization of the Gaelic phrase Rìgh-ùr na Duibh became accepted practice.
+MacInnis's knowledge came from his own family history.
+An ancestor, Donald Livingston, son of Anna MacInnis rescued the Rìgh-ùr na Duibh of the Appin Regiment after their defeat at the Battle of Culloden in 1746.
+Today, the Appin Regiment Colour is displayed in the National Museum of Scotland in Edinburgh.
+The Ric-A-Dam-Doo was hand-sewn by Princess Patricia and presented to the regiment.

-In 2011 Colonel-in-Chief Adrienne Clarkson, asked songwriter Bryan Adams to write a song to commemorate the 100th anniversary of the PPCLI.
-Together with his songwriting partner Jim Vallance, they composed a song based on the flag called Ric-A-Dam-Doo.
-It was recorded by the wives of the regiment in Edmonton, Alberta and was released to the public by Universal Records.
+In 2011, Colonel-in-Chief Adrienne Clarkson asked Bryan Adams to write a song to commemorate the 100th anniversary of the PPCLI.
+Together with his songwriting partner Jim Vallance, they composed the song "Ric-A-Dam-Doo".
+It was recorded by the wives of the regiment in Edmonton, Alberta, and was released to the public by Universal Records.

 Western Hockey League affiliation

 The PPCLI is not directly affiliated with the Western Hockey League, but they are associated through name with the Regina Pats who were formed in 1917 in Regina, Saskatchewan, as a major junior hockey team.
 The "Patricias" shortened their name to the Regina "Pats" in 1923, and to this day wear the PPCLI patch on their hockey jersey's shoulders.
 The Regina Pats are the longest lived major junior hockey team in the world.